 I grew up in the Seattle Music Scene learning from local teachers and starting my own band at ten years old.
 My passion for teaching stems from my own experience and evolution through lessons and hard work, carrying me from a cigar box guitar that I made when I was eight years old to performing at places like the historic Paramount Theatre and recording in studios with producers whose work I grew up on.
 After so many years of learning from teachers who I love and respect, and after years of practicing, writing, dreaming, and breathing music, I'm grateful that I get to pass what I've learned on to others.

 As a teenager my main focus was on songwriting and leading my then rock band.
-In 2003 that band won The Experience Music Project's (renamed MoPop) annual battle of the bands competition called Sound Off!
-When the band broke up I turned to classical and jazz guitar and went to college to major in music.
+In 2003 that band won The Experience Music Project’s (renamed MoPop) annual battle of the bands competition called Sound Off!
+When the band split up I turned to classical and jazz guitar and went to college to major in music.

 I have performed professionally in a wide variety of settings and genres including classical guitar, straight ahead jazz, gypsy jazz, free jazz, bossa nova, solo guitar, classical chamber music, experimental improvisation, EDM, electro-pop, singer-songwriter, fingerpicking, funk, musical theater, avant-garde, rock, hip-hop, and more.